 Children in second grade, savvy now to the ways of school, retain the imitative and self-focused consciousness of early childhood even as they look more to the outer world to learn from the experiences of others.
 They are beginning to form the consciousness of self that exists independent of others, and they are looking for models in the world outside of family to guide their way.
 The curriculum at school helps guide this search with the study of fables, legends, and stories of saints from around the world.
-Exploring the archetypal notions of good and evil, fables offer lessons of morality and personal responsibility, while simultaneously appealing to the trickster personality of the second grader, while the stories of the saints given the students examples of people in the world whose own actions carry them to a place of nobility.
+Exploring the archetypal notions of good and evil, fables offer lessons of morality and personal responsibility, while simultaneously appealing to the trickster personality of the second grader.
+Stories of the saints give the students examples of people in the world whose own actions carry them to a place of nobility.

 Main Learning Objectives

 The study of reading and writing continues in second grade, as students learn to look beyond the letter and the word to the construction of sentences.
 Again employing story and song, the teacher continues to help the students build vocabulary and grow in their understanding of the rhyme and rhythm of language.
 The stories of the saints and the fables, captured by the students in their Main Lesson books, become class readers, and teachers begin to work with dictation as students’ control of the written word grows.

 Recitation and class dramatic performances continue to explore the richness of language as human expression.
 The class presents a dramatic production of the story of a saint or a fable.